Zaire Use

 The Zaire Use, also called Zairean Rite (rite zaïrois), officially the Roman Missal for the Dioceses of Zaire (missel romain pour les diocèses du Zaïre), is a Congolese liturgical use of the Roman Rite within the Catholic Church.
 Approved by the Vatican in 1988, it contains many elements from the Ordinary Form of the Roman Rite, but also incorporates elements from sub-Saharan African culture, particularly Congolese, including a number of inculturated liturgical modifications.

-Additionally, the term "Zaire Use" may refer to the other adjusted sacramental rites utilized by Congolese dioceses.

 History

 The Zaire Use is largely a product of the Second Vatican Council's constitution Sacrosanctum Concilium, particularly the move "for legitimate variations and adaptations to different groups, regions, and peoples, especially in mission lands, provided that the substantial unity of the Roman rite is preserved."

 It follows the 1956 Masses of the Savanes in Upper Volta and of the Piroguieres and the 1958 Missa Luba in Zaire.
-Following the 1970 authorization from the Congregation for the Divine Worship and the 1973 draft presentation of a new Order of the Mass from the Commission on Evangelization, the Episcopal Conference in Zaire approved its use experimentally.
+Following the 1970 authorization from the Congregation for Divine Worship and the Discipline of the Sacraments and the 1973 draft presentation of a new Order of the Mass from the Commission on Evangelization, the Episcopal Conference in Zaire (the name of the Democratic Republic of the Congo from 1971 to 1997) approved its use experimentally.
 As the "Zairean Rite", it was adopted formally in 1985.

-It was officially promulgated by the decree Zairensium Dioecesium on April 30, 1988, by the Congregation for Divine Worship and the Discipline of the Sacraments, the Missel romain pour les diocèses du Zaïre (Roman Missal for the Dioceses of Zaire).
-The missal containing the rubrics and text of the Zaire Use is entitled Congolese Missal for the dioceses of Zaire.
+It was officially promulgated by the decree Zairensium Dioecesium on April 30, 1988 by the Congregation for Divine Worship, as the Missel romain pour les diocèses du Zaïre (Roman Missal for the Dioceses of Zaire).
+The missal containing the rubrics and text of the Zaire Use is entitled Congolese Missal for the Dioceses of Zaire.

 On 1 December 2019, Pope Francis celebrated Mass for the first Sunday of Advent in Saint Peter's Basilica using this rite to mark the 25th anniversary of the establishment of the first chaplaincy for the Congolese Catholic community in Rome.
 A year later, on 1 December 2020, Vatican News released a video statement in which Pope Francis announced that a book regarding the 1 December 2019 Mass authored by Sister Rita Mboshu Kongo would be released.
 Sister Rita had spoken at the conclusion of the 2019 Mass.

 Differences from the Ordinary Form

 Liturgical calendar

-Under pressure from Zairean President Mobutu Sese Seko to remove Western influences as part of broader cultural reforms, a 1975 synod of the Congolese Episcopal Conference chose not to celebrate various feasts venerating saints when they fall during the week, moving their celebration to the nearest Sunday.
+Under pressure from Zairean President Mobutu Sese Seko to remove Western influences as part of broader cultural reforms, a 1975 synod of the Congolese Episcopal Conference chose not to celebrate various feast days venerating saints when they fall within the week, moving their celebration to the nearest Sunday.
 This choice was approved by the Holy See.
-Similar pressures from the Seko government inspired a revision of the practice of baptismal names, with some families selecting traditionally native African names for common use and baptismal names such as "Grâce à Dieu" and "Gloire à Dieu."
+Similar pressures from the Mobutu government inspired a revision of the practice of baptismal names, with some families selecting traditionally native African names for common use and baptismal names such as "Grâce à Dieu" and "Gloire à Dieu."